 ATLANTA — In a reinsurance agreement dispute between a reinsurer and an insolvent insurer, a Georgia federal judge on July 3 administratively closed the case pending arbitration proceedings (Gramercy Insurance Co. v.
 Contractor’s Bonding Ltd., No. 18-00304, N.D.
 Ga.).

-PATERSON, N.J. — A pedestrian seeks damages in a March 13 complaint filed in a New Jersey court from the state’s insurance guaranty association for injuries from a vehicle accident caused by the negligence of an unknown driver (Claudia Hunter v.
-The New Jersey Property-Liability Insurance Guaranty Association, et al., No. PAS-L-000868-18, N.J.
+PATERSON, N.J. — A New Jersey man sued the state’s insurance guaranty association in a New Jersey court on July 11 for personal injuries sustained when he was struck as a pedestrian by a vehicle (Arison Rodriguez v.
+New Jersey Property-Liability Insurance Guaranty Association, et al., No. PAS-L-002309-19, N.J.
 Super., Passaic Co.).

-WASHINGTON, D.C. — The U.S. Supreme Court on whether, in defamation suits, “a court must distinguish between false and defamatory statements of ‘fact’ and false and defamatory statement of ‘opinion,’ with the latter afforded protection from liability for defamation under the First Amendment” (Jamus Jacobs v.
-The Oath for Louisiana, et al., No. 17-1146, U.S. Sup., 2018 U.S. S. Ct.
-Briefs LEXIS 594).
+WASHINGTON, D.C. — The U.S. Supreme Court on May 29 denied a petition by a former employee of an insolvent insurer asking whether, in defamation suits, “a court must distinguish between false and defamatory statements of ‘fact’ and false and defamatory statement[s] of ‘opinion,’ with the latter afforded protection from liability for defamation under the First Amendment” (Jamus Jacobs v.
+The Oath for Louisiana, et al., No. 17-1146, U.S. Sup.).

 OKLAHOMA CITY — In the liquidation of Driver’s Insurance Co., an Oklahoma judge on June 4 issued an amended notice of hearing for June 28 on the receiver’s eighth report on claims evaluation and request for confirmation of receiver’s recommendation (Oklahoma, ex rel., John D. Doak v.
 Driver’s Insurance Co., No. CJ-2013-694, Okla.
 Dist., Oklahoma Co.).